 Please make sure you have:

-- Completed your Right to Study check, if you're an international student.
-This is to confirm your immigration status.
+- Completed your Right to Study check, if you're an international student and do not hold British or Irish nationality.

 - For details on obtaining your ID card, please read our article It's my first time on campus, how will I collect my ID card?

 My letter isn't being accepted; what can I do?

 The Confirmation of Study letter is an official letter issued by King’s, which is stamped and signed.
 If someone queries you regarding the letter’s authenticity, we advise you to try the following:

 - If you're using a hard copy, make sure you print it in colour.

 - You can show them this article to view this information.